ACADEMIC PROGRAM

 DESCRIPTION

-During this session the AIJA Women Network and Human Rights Committee will team up to explore how misogyny affects not only women but also broader social cohesion and work life.
-We will analyze how this affects the next generation of lawyers and discuss how to decrease hate against women being normalized.
-How can women better protect themselves and men be better allies, what can we do when we see it happen and what is the responsibility of platforms, employers, mentors, colleagues, influencers, media, etc.?
+During this session the AIJA Women Network and Human Rights Committee will team up to explore how misogyny affects not only women but also broader social cohesion, work life and economic growth.
+We will analyze how this affects the next generation of lawyers and show that gender equality is everyone’s issue.
+It is fundamental for economic development..
+We will elaborate on the importance of engaging men and share lessons on how to foster empathy, equity, and healthier versions of masculinity.
+How can women better protect themselves and men be better allies?
 How can we effect change?

 SPEAKERS